-What does a close contact exposure mean in a school setting?
+What does close contact mean?

-A close contact25 exposure means a person was closer than 6 feet or 2 meters (about 2 arm lengths) from someone who tested positive for COVID-19 for a total of 15 minutes or longer with in a 24-hour period26.
-This is a cumulative total meaning you could have different exposure events throughout the day.
+A close contact exposure means a person was closer than 6 feet or 2 meters (about 2 arm lengths) from someone who tested positive for COVID-19 for a total of 15 minutes or longer with in a 24-hour period.^{34,35} This is a cumulative total meaning you could have different exposure events throughout the day.
 For example, you could be closer than 6 feet to the person who tested positive 3 different times in the day for 5-minutes each time, bringing the total time you were in close contact to 15 minutes.
 You may also have a close contact exposure if: